environmentallyconsciouscoder/data_visualisation_assignment/README.md

 As part of its initiatives, the USGS monitors and reports on earthquakes, assesses their impacts and hazards, and conducts targeted research on earthquake causes and effects.
 The USGS offers real-time notifications, feeds, and web services about earthquakes shortly after they occur.
 For additional details, you can refer to the [USGS Earthquake Feed](https://earthquake.usgs.gov/earthquakes/feed/).

-## Usage

-You can access the dataset on Kaggle.
-It contains details of earthquakes, including time, location, magnitude, depth, and other relevant parameters.

-[Link to the Dataset on Kaggle](#) <!-- Replace with the actual Kaggle dataset link -->

-Feel free to explore and analyze the earthquake data for various insights.

 ## Assignment